Glu Mobile bets on iPhone 5 gamers to score big

-(Reuters) - Smartphone games maker Glu Mobile expects a big boost to its sales from the success of Apple Inc’s iPhone 5, which analysts predict will sell 33 million units this quarter.
+(Reuters) - Smartphone games maker Glu Mobile expects a big boost to its sales from the success of Apple Inc’s iPhone 5, which analysts forecast will sell up to 10 million units this quarter.

 The maker of mobile games such as “Big Time Gangsta” expects about two-thirds of its revenue this year from Apple’s iOS mobile platform, said Chief Executive Niccolo de Masi.